-Unfortunately a recovering addict generally in time returns to old negative thinking that got him or her to use in the first place.
-“I don’t fit in if I don’t use”, “No one likes me if I am not high, including me”, “I am no good without using”, “I don’t deserve to be sober because what I have done”, “I need it or I will be nothing all over again”, “I was so much better when I was using”.
-When these thoughts get stuck in a person's head and he or she can't stop focusing on them is turns into an addiction to those thoughts known as a Thought Addiction.
-Every addiction starts with a thought and after becoming sober, if not shift, the original thought is still there.
+Unfortunately, a recovering addict generally in time returns to old negative thinking that got him or her to use in the first place.
+“I don’t fit in if I don’t use”, “No one likes me if I am not high, including me”, “I am no good without using”, “I don’t deserve to be sober because of what I have done”, “I need it, or I will be nothing all over again”, “I was so much better when I was using”.
+When these thoughts get stuck in a person's head, and he or she can't stop focusing on them is turns into an addiction to those thoughts known as a Thought Addiction.
+Every addiction starts with a thought, and after becoming sober, if not shift, the original thought is still there.

-This type of negative thinking, looping or distorted self beliefs can throw a successful recovery into a relapse and lead to a mindless overdose.
-His or her now clean body is more sensitive, reduced threshold and is not use to the level the person had been taking.
-But his or her mind says “Go ahead”.
+This type of negative thinking, looping or distorted self-beliefs can throw a successful recovery into a relapse and lead to a mindless overdose.
+His or her now the clean body is more sensitive, reduced threshold and is not used to the level the person had been taking.
+But his or her mind says “Go ahead.”
 The body’s organs then get overwhelmed and shut down for good.

-As addiction professional, we need to start thinking about of the box.
-Addiction recovery needs to be more than just in house programs and then leaving the post care to only to NA and once in a while sponsors.
+As an addiction professional, we need to start thinking about the box.
+Addiction recovery needs to be more than just in-house programs and then leaving the post care to only to NA and once in a while sponsors.
 There needs to be recognition and support of the growing network of addiction recovery coaches and sober coaches.
 These coaches can teach new skills, development of new healthy patterns and daily support.